This article presents a detailed analysis of the different

-Anti-Jewish Interpretations of Psalm 1 in Luther and in Modern
+forms of anti-Jewish interpretations of Psalm 1 by M. Luther and in Modern

 German Protestantism (as exemplified by W. M. L de Wette, E. W. Hengstenberg, H.